Linus4/eldritchinstinct/main.typ

 *Respect*: does the NPC personally respect the PCs based on their behavior and reputation?\
 *Leverage*: do the PCs present anything that forces the NPC's hand?

 Most social encounters can be resolved by critical thinking.
 Sometimes, however, the NPC's reaction is unclear.
 In this case, the Warden makes another reaction roll and applies a modifier between -4 and +4 to the result, based on the four factors.
 The NPC agrees if the result is 'kind' or 'helpful' (9+).
-If the result is 'curious' (6-8), the NPC can still be convinced considering the four factors, but if the result is 'wary' (3-5), it takes a lot more for the NPC to agree.
+If the result is 'curious' (6-8), the NPC can still be convinced given some time or a better offer considering the four factors, but if the result is 'wary' (3-5), it takes a lot more for the NPC to agree.

 #pagebreak()

 === Research

 A PC can do research by talking to strangers in bars, studying books in a library or scouring through records in an archive.
 First, they need to state a question they want answered, or a topic they want to explore.
 Secondly, they require access to the information and must be able to understand the language.
-When these conditions are met, the PC only needs time in order to get answers, which is represented by adding a Tension Die to the Tension Pool.
+When these conditions are met, the PC only needs time in order to get answers, which is represented by rolling the Agenda Die.

 The Warden may award only partial information after a certain amount of time and allow the players to spend more time researching.
 In any case, the Warden should let the players know whether they have learned everything from their source.